Funny Kind of Farming

-Back in Bible times, farmers used to waste a lot of seed.
+Back in Bible times, farmers wasted a lot of seed.
 It was called broadcast farming.
-Seed thrown everywhere, like M&Ms from a crazy preacher.
+The seed is thrown everywhere.
 I can’t begin to explain why they did it that way.
 I guess there are things that we do today that are just as crazy.
 Why do we watch hundreds of hours of TV for just a few moments of enjoyment?
-Why do we post hundreds of things to Facebook or Snap Chat or maintain a Twitter feed?
+Why do we post hundreds of things to Facebook or maintain a Twitter feed?
 It all seems pretty wasteful.

 Is Jesus accusing God of being wasteful?
-I think this is one of the points of this story, God is not a fiscal conservative.
+Obviously, God is not a fiscal conservative.
 He shares his wisdom into the world in a multitude of ways… but we are too busy answering our email to notice.
 He broadcasts his love day by day, but we are working too hard to notice.
-The Bible says, he sends rain upon the just and the unjust.
-In other words, he throws m&ms at people whom he knows will just let them bounce off.
-Why?
+The Bible says he sends rain upon the just and the unjust.
 Why does God allow himself to be rejected?

 I like what Anne Dillard says about nature.
 She says, “Nature is, above all, profligate.
 Don't believe them when they tell you how economical and thrifty nature is… Extravagance!
 Nature will try anything once.”
 I was in Cleveland last year and the walls of every building were coated with mayflies.
 These little creatures that swarm up out of the lake and then die a few days later.
 Such wastefulness.